-Dr. Abdullah Hamidaddin is a Senior Research Fellow, Head of the Yemen Studies Unit and Head of the Editorial and Review Unit at the KFCRIS.
-He joined the KFCRIS in September 2020.
-He obtained his Ph.D. in Social Anthropology from the King’s College London.
+Dr. Abdullah Hamidaddin is an Assistant Secretary-General for Scientific Affairs and Senior Research Fellow at KFCRIS.
+He joined KFCRIS in September 2020.
+He obtained his Ph.D. in Social Anthropology from King’s College London.
 His research interests encompass religious transformations in Muslim communities with a focus on Saudi Arabia, the geopolitics of the Arab Gulf region, and Yemen’s political and social transformations.

 Tweeted Heresies: Saudi Islam in Transformation.
 Oxford University Press, 2019.

 “Yemen’s Peace Process: A Path to Conflict?,” Cairo Review, 2021.

 “From Social Category to Social Identity: The Emergence of a New Zaydism,” in Gabriele vom Bruck and Charles Tripp (eds.), Precarious Belonging: Ways of being Shiʿi in non-Shia Worlds, The Centre for Academic Shi‘a Studies (CASS), 2017.

 “Yemen: Negotiations with Tribes, States, and Memories,” in I. William Zartman (ed.), Arab Spring: Negotiating in the Shadow of the Intifadat, Georgia University Press, 2015.

 “Harmonious Being: A Space for an Alternative Way of Exploring Religion,” in Susanne Olsson and Carool Kersten (eds.), Alternative Islamic Discourses and Religious Authority, Routledge, 2013.